micarmst/vim-spellsync/README.md

 # vim-spellsync

 Regenerate Vim spell files from word lists at startup.
 Useful for storing personal dictionaries in source control.
-Automatically creates `gitignore` and `.gitattributes` in the spell directories to exclude binary spell files from Git and uses its union merge driver to avoid conflicts.
+Automatically creates `.gitignore` and `.gitattributes` in the spell directories to exclude binary spell files from Git and uses its union merge driver to avoid conflicts.

 ## Install